httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

   [ExampleCDN-Cache-Control, CDN-Cache-Control]
 ~~~

-When a cache that implements this specification receives a response with one or more of of the header field names on its target list, the cache MUST select the first (in target list order) field with a valid, non-empty value and use that to determine the caching policy for the response, and MUST ignore the Cache-Control and Expires header fields in that response, unless no valid, non-empty value is available from the listed header fields.
+When a cache that implements this specification receives a response with one or more of of the header field names on its target list, the cache MUST select the first (in target list order) field with a valid, non-empty value and use its value to determine the caching policy for the response, and MUST ignore the Cache-Control and Expires header fields in that response, unless no valid, non-empty value is available from the listed header fields.

 Note that this is on a response-by-response basis; if no applicable targeted field is present, valid and non-empty, a cache falls back to other cache control mechanisms as required by HTTP {{!I-D.ietf-httpbis-cache}}.